 Memory: 4x DDR2 SDRAM slots

 1x Compact Flash

 At Amiwest 2011 it was announced that finally per-orders would now be taken for the X1000.
 This first production run would be named “first contact“ systems, and would be a test to see if there was still demand for a system of this type in such a small market and difficult financial times.
 The system would also be released before AmigaOS4.2 would be complete instead users would get AmigaOS4.1u5 and offered a free upgrade to OS4.2 when available this would stop the delay of the system any longer.
 Included in the first contact systems is the nemo motherboard, the black boing ball case, 1Gb of Ram, a Radeon HD 4650 1Gb graphics card and a DVD-RW drive priced at £1699.
-Curiously it doesn't include a hard drive or AmigaOS4.1 as standard it was design to keep the cost low, but you also cant really use the machine or (at this moment) buy it without them from Amigakit.
-Adding the costs of the Hard Drive (a 1Tb SATA hard drive) and AmgaOS4.1 the cost of the system is £1857 this is without local taxs and shipping costs so the end figure crosses the £2000 mark.
+Curiously it doesn't include a hard drive or AmigaOS4.1 as standard, it was said to be done to keep the cost low, but you also cant really use the machine or (at this moment) buy it without them from Amigakit.
+Adding the costs of the Hard Drive (a 1Tb SATA hard drive) and AmgaOS4.1 the cost of the system is £1857 this is without local taxs and shipping costs so the end figure crosses the £2000 mark, this was a little odd way to launch the system.
 Additionally you can change some of the specs like having a white boing ball case and 2Gb or even more Ram.
 You can also add Linux per-installed as an option and of course add the official AmigaONE keyboard and mouse accessories, however this will of course raise the costs of the system.
 The second and third production run is believed to fall within the First Contact Offer as well.
 Due to the higher costs of key components the system did not get a fourth production run, it is speculated that no more than 500 X1000 exist.

 Amiwest 2011 = A-eon Speech on X1000